 Preprocessing.
-Using a uniform random sample of 10K users, we found that new users have weak connectivity to others due to the short time they have been on Tuenti, as shown in Fig. 7a.
-If these users were included in our evaluation, they would end up receiving low ranks, which would lead to false positives.
+Using a uniform random sample of 10K users, we found that new users have weak connectivity to others because of the limited time they have been on Tuenti, as shown in Fig. 7a.
+If these users are included in our evaluation, they will end up receiving low ranks, which leads to false positives.